 ''It's not that I don't like people, I just love frogs more'' - Matt Ellerbeck

+To help bring his message to the public, Matt has given numerous educational lectures and presentations on frog conservation.
+These include presentations for kids clubs, nature groups, and at many schools.
 He has lectured on conservation at some of Ontario’s most prestigious educational institutes, including Queen’s University, Trent University, and King’s Town Private School.
-His work in amphibian conservation earned him the Cataraqui Conservation Foundation’s Education Award.

 To further help get his messages out, Matt has written several articles on frogs which have appeared in numerous conservation publications and newspapers.
 These include articles for the Toronto Zoo’s Adopt-A-Pond Programme, the Quinte Conservation Authority, the Frontenac Arch Biosphere Network, Frogs Are Green, and the Amphibian Survival Alliance (which is the world's largest partnership for amphibian conservation).

 Above: QNet News feature on Matt's work as a Frog Conservationist.

 Matt also often appears in the media to help bring his message of frog conservation to a larger audience.
 He has appeared on TV programs, Radio Shows, and in many newspapers and publications across North America.
 This includes high profile shows such Animals Today radio which airs across 17 States, CBC News and Global News.